 The One-Straw Revolution

 Fukuoka is famous for his approach to farming.
 He saw nature as ideally arranged and abundant.
 When we try to improve on nature, we inevitably introduce adverse side effects.
-Then we take additional action to counteract those side effects, and introduce even larger problems.
+Then we take additional action to counteract those side effects and introduce even larger problems.
 We spend most of our time mitigating problems we introduced.
-Fukuoka believed in a simpler approach: to recognize the complexity of the ecosystem, and to learn to farm using natural methods.
+Fukuoka advocated for a simpler approach: understanding the ecosystem's complexity and farming with natural methods.
 He began to farm this way, and many visited his farm.
 He later toured and taught others about his method.

 Fukuoka saw his methods as an approach to life, not just farming.
-Although he didn’t see himself as religious, his views are shaped by Eastern religion.
+Although he didn’t see himself as religious, his views were shaped by Eastern religion.

 Fukuoka’s ideas are not widely held, but books like Dirt to Soil and The Permaculture Handbook develop similar themes within North America.